apache/spark/docs/cluster-overview.md

 ### Loading Configurations from a File

+The `spark-submit` script can load default [Spark configuration values](configuration.html) from a properties file and pass them on to your application.
+By default it will read configuration options from `conf/spark-defaults.conf`, in which each line consists of a key and a value separated by whitespace.
+For example,

+    spark.master            spark://5.6.7.8:7077
+    spark.executor.memory   512m
+    spark.eventLog.enabled  true

-The `spark-submit` script can load default `SparkConf` values from a properties file and pass them onto your application.
-By default it will read configuration options from `conf/spark-defaults.conf`.
-Any values specified in the file will be passed on to the application when run.
-They can obviate the need for certain flags to `spark-submit`: for instance, if `spark.master` property is set, you can safely omit the `--master` flag from `spark-submit`.
+Any values specified in the file will be passed on to the application.
+Loading default Spark configurations this way can obviate the need for certain flags to `spark-submit`.
+For instance, if `spark.master` property is set, you can safely omit the `--master` flag from `spark-submit`.
 In general, configuration values explicitly set on a `SparkConf` take the highest precedence, then flags passed to `spark-submit`, then values in the defaults file.

-If you are ever unclear where configuration options are coming from. fine-grained debugging information can be printed by adding the `--verbose` option to `./spark-submit`.
+If you are ever unclear where configuration options are coming from. fine-grained debugging information can be printed by running `spark-submit` with the `--verbose` option.

 ### Advanced Dependency Management
-When using `./bin/spark-submit` the app jar along with any jars included with the `--jars` option will be automatically transferred to the cluster. `--jars` can also be used to distribute .egg and .zip libraries for Python to executors.
+When using `spark-submit`, the application jar along with any jars included with the `--jars` option will be automatically transferred to the cluster.
 Spark uses the following URL scheme to allow different strategies for disseminating jars:

 - **file:** - Absolute paths and `file:/` URIs are served by the driver's HTTP file server, and every executor pulls the file from the driver HTTP server.